tijsziere/tijsziere.github.io/pages/03DataCleaning.md

-# DRA CashIM Training
+# Data Cleaning

-Hi!
-This page helps you practice your skills to prepare for the DRA CashIM trainings.
+This page is to prepare yourself for the fourth session of the DRA CashIM Series.
+It focuses on data cleaning in Excel.

 ## Downloading data from kobo